DataBiosphere/cgp-deployment/README.md

 ### Running the Installer

+Be sure to set your branch to `feature/commons` as these instruction are specific to this branch.
 Once the above setup is done, clone this repository onto your server and run the bootstrap script.
 If needed checkout a particular branch or release tag you're interested after you execute the `git clone` command.

     $ git clone https://github.com/DataBiosphere/cgp-deployment.git
     $ cd cgp-deployment